 Second, self-driving cars would mostly travel locally.
 There is little need to speed on city streets, plus, we already provide protected bike and bus lanes.
 Similar accommodations could be made for self-driving car commuters, especially if the adaptation replaces other space and safety factors, such as congestion, parking, and bus stops.

 The final point is safety.
-Human drivers take many risk and can easily become distracted.
+Human drivers take many risks and can easily become distracted.
 The self-driving car doesn’t have to be perfect to be safe, it just has to be better than a human.

 For a Better World